F1rst-Unicorn/stocks/client/ROADMAP.md

 * 00019 : DONE : Test client on dedicated server
 * 00020 : DONE : Update client maven dependencies
 * 00021 : DONE : Add mechanism to upgrade DB on software update
-* 00022 : NEW  : Add system tests for jline
+* 00022 : DONE : Add system tests for jline

 ## Version 0.6
 * 00001 : NEW  : Add emitting QR codes for new users